JohnGriffiths/mne-dcm/README.md

 [spm_int_ode.m](https://github.com/neurodebian/spm12/blob/master/spm_int_ode.m) (generic ode integrator) [spm_nlsi_N.m](https://github.com/neurodebian/spm12/blob/master/spm_nlsi_N.m) (nonlinear system identification - i.e. model fitting)

-Each of these do have lots of other dependendencies that will also need to be dealt with.
+Each of these do have lots of other dependencies that will also need to be dealt with.